whyboris/utilitarianism.net/content/en/05-population-ethics.md

     Anthis, J. & Paez, E. (2021).
 [Moral circle expansion: A promising strategy to impact the far future](https://doi.org/10.1016/j.futures.2021.102756). _Futures_, 130.

 [^57]: This assumption is plausible: with continued technological, social, and moral progress, the average quality of life in the future will likely increase further, as it has for hundreds of years.
 Only an implausibly high critical level—on which even the value of the average life in the present generation is negative—may render invalid the conclusion that existential risk reduction should be a priority.
-[^58]: Although the suffering on factory farms might mean that our generation is driving _down_ the average well-being among sentient creatures who have yet existed.
+[^58]: Although the suffering on factory farms might mean that our generation is driving _down_ the average well-being among sentient creatures, once you consider all the suffering-filled animal lives we have created.
 But technological improvements, particularly the development of [cultivated meat](https://gfi.org/science/the-science-of-cultivated-meat/) and other animal product alternatives, could render factory farming a temporary phenomenon.
 [^59]: If what counts as a “large” population is much greater than the current population, this further increases the importance assigned by variable values theories to avoiding existential risks since they approximate the total view for small populations.
 [^60]:
     For instance, Althaus & Gloor (2018) argue that reducing risks of astronomical future suffering should be an ethical priority.